Natnahom/alx-higher_level_programming/0x08-python-more_classes/README.md

-This project is more about classes and objects
+This project is more about classes and objects.